 \subsection{Second main theorem}

-The aim of this section is to show the following \begin{thm} Let $X$ be a normal projective variety of dimension $d\ge 1$, defined over an algebraically closed field $k$.
+The aim of this section is to give a general statement which does not require $k$ to be isomorphic to the algebraic closure of a finite field.
+The proof is a simple application of Theorem~\ref{thm:bost}.
+It is nonethelss worth being mentioned as it yields new concrete examples, see \ref{ex}. \begin{thm} Let $X$ be a normal projective variety of dimension $d\ge 1$, defined over an algebraically closed field $k$.
 Let $U$ be its regular locus.
-If $\pi_1^{\rm \acute{e}t}(U)=0$, and $U$ contains a projective curve $C$, intersection of $(d-1)$-hyperplane sections, such that $\pi_1^{{\rm \acute{e}t}}(C)$ is abelian, then there are no non-trivial stratifications on $U$.
+If $\pi_1^{\rm \acute{e}t}(U)=0$, and $U$ contains a projective curve $C$, intersection of $(d-1)$-hyperplane sections, such that $\pi_1^{{\rm \acute{e}t}}(C)$ is abelian, then there are no non-trivial $\sO_X$-coherent $\sD_X$-module on $U$.